 Frederik Bjørn Christensen

-I am a Ph.D. candidate at the Department of Economics at Copenhagen Business School.
+I am a Postdoc at the Department of Economics at the Stockholm School of Economics, going on the 2024/25 Jobmarket.

 My research interests are macroeconomics, public policy, demography, welfare, and inequality.
 My work combines computational models and micro data to analyze pertinent policy issues.